vishaltak/gitlab-development-kit/doc/howto/geo.md

 Note the `gitlab_repo` parameter is an optimization, but it is not strictly required.
 It saves you time by performing a local `git clone` instead of pulling from GitLab.com.
-In addition, a `git pull` in the `gitlab` directory will update from your local primary Git repository.
+In addition, a `git pull` in the `gitlab` directory updates from your local primary Git repository.

-When seeding begins, cancel it (Ctrl-C) since we will delete the data anyway.
+When seeding begins, cancel it (Ctrl-C) since we delete the data anyway.

 Then run the following commands: